Washington

 Contact: Food Program Coordinator or Plans Examiner

-Phone: Varies by county (County Contacts)
+Phone: Varies by county (County Contacts(link is external))

 County and city environmental health departments inspect and license food operations to ensure safe food handling practices.
 Requirements and fees vary among both local environmental health departments and types of seafood alternative markets.
 The permits and certifications listed below, as well as others, may be required by a given environmental health department.
 For more information, contact the Department of Health in the county in which you will be operating your business (see county contact list above).